 Michael won his only Indy Car title a year later, winning nine races during 1991 season with Newman/Haas Racing.
 During the Indy Car career, that lasted twenty years, Michael was the championship runner-up five times.
 He never won at Indianapolis 500, finishing third in 2001 and 2006.
 However, with 42 victories Michael is third on the all-time winners list, behind AJ Foyt and his father Mario.

 The New Zealander Scott Dixon (born 1980) is the best among active IndyCar drivers, with four titles and one Indy 500 victory.
-With his 39 wins (until July 2016) he was tied for fourth place on the all-time list with Al Unser Sr., but Dixon still has a chance to surpass Michael Andretti and he will probably do it in the next few years.
+With his 44 wins (until August 2018) he still has a chance to catch Mario Andretti.

 After two years in the Indy Lights series, winning the title in 2000, Dixon debuted in the Champ Car in 2001.
 He won the first Indy Car title in 2003 with Chip Ganassi Racing.
 Dixon stayed with the team and won both the championship and Indianapolis 500 in 2008.
 Two more titles followed in 2013 and 2015, the last one after he was tied in points with Juan Pablo Montoya, but Dixon had more wins.

 Sebastien Bourdais (37 wins, 4 titles)